Sierpiński triangle: Chaos game

 This method is also called the chaos game, and is an example of an iterated function system.
 You can start from any point outside or inside the triangle, and it would eventually form the Sierpiński Gasket with a few leftover points (if the starting point lies on the outline of the triangle, there are no leftover points).
 With pencil and paper, a brief outline is formed after placing approximately one hundred points, and detail begins to appear after a few hundred.

 Arrowhead construction of Sierpiński gasket

-Another construction for the Sierpinski gasket shows that it can be constructed as a curve in the plane.
+Another construction for the Sierpiński gasket shows that it can be constructed as a curve in the plane.
 It is formed by a process of repeated modification of simpler curves, analogous to the construction of the Koch snowflake: